nicholasreinaldo/LuminaEcommerce/README.md

 ### Product Management Features
 - **See All Product Listing**: Admins can view all products from the catalog which displayed in the home page "ALL PRODUCT" section.
 - **Add Product Listing**: Admins can add products from the catalog to display it to the home page "ALL PRODUCTS" section.
+- **Toggle Product Listing**: Admins can toggle product displayed from the catalog to turn the display on or off in the home page "ALL PRODUCTS" section.
 - **Edit Product Details**: Admins can update product details from the catalog to change its' contents it at the home page "ALL PRODUCTS" section.
 - **Delete Product Listing**: Admins can delete products from the catalog to undisplay it from the home page "ALL PRODUCTS" section.